A lot or a little?

 If only the filmmakers had trusted the material and the audience a little more, then I Am Sam wouldn't feel so manipulative and dishonest.
 But by making anyone who thinks that maybe a child needs more than a mentally challenged parent can provide look like a monster, they turn the characters into cardboard.
 The glowing last scene, with Sam performing in a role that's clearly beyond what he has been shown to be capable of, is just phony.

 But Penn gives a first-rate performance, and Pfeiffer holds her own.
-In smaller parts, Wiest, Richard Schiff, Mary Steenburgen, and Laura Dern are all very fine as well, and the soundtrack of Beatles songs recorded by some of today's best artists, is a genuine treat.
+In smaller parts, Wiest, Richard Schiff, Mary Steenburgen, and Laura Dern all are very fine as well, and the soundtrack of Beatles songs recorded by some of today's best artists is a genuine treat.
 The real miracle of the movie, though, is young Fanning, who gives a performance of such sincerity, subtlety, and delicacy that she almost carries the entire movie herself.

 Families can talk about what Sam should do to give Lucy everything she needs.
 What problems are they likely to have as she gets older?